spenceypantsy1/python-sqlite3-database-viewer/README.md

 This notebook helps you **view your SQLite database**, its tables, and assign descriptions so you can keep track of them easily. **Very fly like a G6!**

 🔹 **Instructions:**
+- Open the notebook in the folder with your database.
 - **Modify** the variable **`db`** in **line 3** of the following cell to specify your database.
 - Run the first code cell.
 - Run the following cells below as needed.